-Increased adiposity and insulin resistance are associated with impaired QoL in adults with CAH.
+Increased adiposity and insulin resistance, and use of CONCLUSIONS prednisolone or dexamethasone, are associated with impaired QoL in adults with CAH.
 Further studies are justified to establish whether optimising the choice of glucocorticoid treatment and/or weight loss can improve QoL in this disadvantaged patient group.